Infinity-ops/GetStartWith_Numpy/README.md

     5. The linspace Method
     6. The eye Method
     7. The random Method
+    8. The empty Method
+    9. The logspace method
 ### Reshaping NumPy Array
 ### Array Indexing in NumPy
     1. Indexing with 1-D Arrays